mcosovic/JuliaGrid.jl/docs/src/manual/dcStateEstimation.md

 ```

 !!! tip "Tip"
     Here, the user triggers LU factorization as the default method for solving the DC state estimation problem.
-However, the user also has the option to select alternative factorization methods such as `LDLt` or `QR`, for instance.
+However, the user also has the option to select alternative factorization methods such as `LDLt` or `QR`.

 To obtain the bus voltage angles, the [`solve!`](@ref solve!(::PowerSystem, ::DCStateEstimationWLS{LinearWLS})) function can be invoked as shown:
 ```@example WLSDCStateEstimationSolution